 Like all vaccine cases, SPU cases are processed in accordance with the statute and Vaccine Rules.

-After a case is assigned to SPU, an initial order is filed which:
+After a case is assigned to the SPU, an initial order is filed which:

-- 1. Indicates the case has been placed in SPU; - 2.
+- 1. Indicates the case has been placed in the SPU; - 2.
 Suspends the deadline for respondent's Rule 4 report; - 3.
-Affords petitioner an additional 10 days to file the medical and related records required by the statute and Vaccine Rules; - 4.
-Reminds the parties to confer with each other, and with the court, before engaging the services of an expert; - 5.
-Provides instructions regarding attorneys' fees; - 6.
-Sets a time frame in which the initial status conference will be conducted; and - 7.
+Reminds the parties to confer with each other, and with the court, before engaging the services of an expert; - 4.
+Provides instructions regarding attorneys' fees; - 5.
+Sets a time frame in which the initial status conference will be conducted; and - 6.
 Provides the contact information for the staff attorney assigned to manage the case.